c19witness/uk-covid19-inquiry/index.rst

    description is still required because (say) *touching elbows* is **not** how Covid-19 transmits from one person to another.
    Nor is standing one foot from each other, if both are in FFP3 (N100) respirators (or holding their breath).

-Word cloud of terms mention in testimony that we are interested in:
+Word cloud of terms mentioned in testimony so far (witnesses and KCs) that we are interested in:

 .. image:: /_static/wordcloud.png
    :width: 100%